2022 Ford Bronco Raptor brings monster energy

-A Ford Bronco Raptor has been rumored practically since the iconic SUV was reborn in July of 2020, and those rumors have proved true.
+A Raptor version of the new Ford Bronco has been rumored practically since the iconic SUV was reborn in July of 2020, and those rumors have proved true.
 On Monday the new model debuted in all its broad-shouldered, steroidal off-road glory.
-This 4x4 is a caffeinated energy drink come to life.
+This 4x4 is a caffeinated energy drink come to life, an off-road action hero.

-Ford officials won't say whether a Raptor was always in the game plan for Bronco, but it's clear Blue Oval engineers knew they were baking the potential for a high-speed off-roader into the standard model's chassis.
+Blue Oval officials won't say whether a Raptor was always in the game plan for Bronco, but it's clear Ford knew they were baking the potential for a high-speed off-roader into the standard model's chassis.
 After all, independent front suspension and rack-and-pinion steering are simply better fits for the demands of pounding across desert whoops at a breakneck pace than the rigid axle and recirculating-ball steering normally found in this segment.
-That doesn't mean Ford engineers and designers teamed up on a few bolt-ons, slapped on some Raptor family visual cues and shoved this truck out the door.
+Sorry, Jeep.
+That doesn't mean the company's lab coats and designers simply teamed up on a few bolt-ons, slapped on some Raptor family visual cues and shoved this 4x4 out the door.

 2022 Ford Bronco Raptor is ready to catch big airSee all photos